github/docs/content/organizations/managing-peoples-access-to-your-organization-with-roles/managing-custom-repository-roles-for-an-organization.md

 {% ifversion custom-repo-role-api %}

 You can also use the REST API to manage custom repository roles.
-For more information, see "[Custom Repository Roles API](/rest/orgs/custom-roles)."
+For more information, see "[Custom Repository Roles](/rest/orgs/custom-roles)."

 {% data reusables.organizations.custom-repo-role-api-beta %}